 Ok thats it !
 Thanks to Crzosk for making this amazing tool and sharing the info with us all.
 Thanks to Raz0r for hisENglish Translation of this tool (see his post below)

 More information on the usage of these tools can be found at his original site.
 Here is a link for the Google English translation of the ESL page on his site.
 ALSO check out Crzosk's YOUTUBE page.

-A downloadable of this tutorial is available in RTF format HERE
+A downloadable version of this tutorial is available in PDF format HERE

 (note that the Enemy Behavior list was added to this thread later and is not available in the downloadable version)